- What is the definition of homeless children and youth?

 - Whom should be contacted if a dispute arises regarding enrolling a homeless child or youth in school or if other assistance is needed?

-- What services are provided by the Homeless Children and Youth Program?
+- What services are provided by the Homeless Education Program?

 The term “homeless child and youth” means:

-- Children and youth who lack a fixed, regular and adequate nighttime residence; and includes children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelter (including DC transitional housing); are abandoned in hospitals; or are awaiting foster care placement;
+- Children and youth who lack a fixed, regular and adequate nighttime residence; and includes children and youth who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks or camping grounds due to lack of alternative adequate accommodations; are living in emergency or transitional shelter (including DC transitional housing); or are abandoned in hospitals;

 - Children and youth who have a primary nighttime residence that is a private or public place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings;

-The Homeless Children and Youth Program has been designed to assist children and youth who are experiencing homelessness and their families regarding educational issues.
-If a homeless child or youth is experiencing difficulty in enrolling in school, please contact the Homeless Children and Youth Office at (202) 654-6123, to obtain referral information to the Local Lead Homeless Liaison for the relevant school or school district where the child/youth attends.
+The Homeless Education Program has been designed to assist children and youth who are experiencing homelessness and their families regarding educational issues.
+If a homeless child or youth is experiencing difficulty in enrolling in school, please contact the Homeless Education Program at (202) 654-6123, to obtain referral information for the local education agency (LEA) or school-based homeless liaison for the relevant school or school district where the child/youth attends.